 Sport may be dangerous in the sea, the air, or on the land, depending on where the participants choose to demonstrate their athleticism.
 We decided we’d make it interesting a little by compiling a list of the world’s ten most deadly sports.

-Top 10 Most Dangerous Sports in The World
+Top 10 Most Dangerous Sports In The World 2022

 A luge is a one- or two-person sled that is ridden supine and feet-first.
 A luger steers by flexing the sled’s runners with his leg muscles or applying opposing shoulder pressure on the seat.
 Approaching 90+ mph in any vehicle is risky.
 However, picture doing it on a frozen track that resembles a lengthy halfpipe.